dk14/wolfram-mega/README.md

 ## TODOs

-- implement slashing, add slashing and multisigs to mockup oracle
+- implement slashing
+- redesign signing for oracle ads (exclude seqNo from signature, to allow anyone to broadcast oracle ads if they upgrade PoW)

 - bind models for webapp
 - detect matching stages for webapp
 - finish peerjs support